A Mighty Girl's top picks of bullying prevention books for tweens and teens!

 As kids enter puberty and their bodies and emotions start to change, bullying takes on new challenges: not only do relationships become more complex, but self-esteem is often more fragile and popularity can seem so much more important than it did a few years ago.
 So it’s particularly important for parents to continue offering their children resources to develop their understanding of relational aggression and bullying!
 Whether your Mighty Girl prefers to read fiction about the topic, or enjoys a non-fiction guide, there is material in this blog to help her unravel the complexities of bullying in middle school, high school, and beyond.

-For Mighty Girl books on bullying prevention for younger girls, check out our post, The End of Bullying Begins With Me: Bullying Prevention Books for Young Children..
-For bullying prevention resources for adults, visit our post, Leading the Way: Bullying Prevention Books for Parents and Educators.
+For Mighty Girl books on bullying prevention for younger girls, visit our blog post, The End of Bullying Begins With Me: Bullying Prevention Books for Young Children.

 Mean Girls: Fictional Bullies